Casperus99/Portfolio/AI Engineering/Flashcard App/README.md

 ### 1.2.
 Core Features

 *   **Interactive Quiz:** Presents open-ended questions to the user, with answers evaluated by an AI model.
+*   **AI-Powered Feedback:** For incorrect answers, the AI can provide a brief explanation of why the answer was wrong.
 *   **Spaced Repetition System (SRS):** Dynamically schedules flashcard reviews based on historical performance and current mastery level.
 *   **Progress Tracking:**
     *   Maintains an individual mastery level for each flashcard (configurable, typically 0-6).
     *   Records the date of the last answer for each flashcard.
     *   Displays a summary of overall knowledge distribution by mastery level.
     *   Informs the user of the number of flashcards due for review on the current day.
-*   **Flashcard Management:** Stores flashcard data (question, answer, correct answer, mastery level, last answer date) in JSON files.
+*   **Flashcard Management:** Stores flashcard data (question, answer, correct answer, mastery level, last answer date, optional evaluation hint) in JSON files.
 *   **Data Persistence:** User progress is saved after each answered flashcard.
 *   **Simple User Interface:** Operated via keyboard input in a terminal environment.